Tutorial: Sorting

 We use a recursive algebraic data type definition, expressed using Scala’s case classes.

-sealed abstract class List
+sealed trait List

 case object Nil extends List